 The large intestine is made up of the caecum and colon.
 The caecum is very large, (about 10 times the volume of the stomach, and about 40 percent of the total volume of the gastrointestinal tract).

 The colon separates the large and small fiber particles.
 The large particles of indigestible fiber are moved straight through the colon to form the hard droppings. the smaller fiber particles and other small incomplete digested food particles are moved backward (by special muscles in the colon called haustra).

 This ‘slurry’ enters the caecum where it is broken down and fermented.

 The particles that are not broken down in the small intestine enter the caecum after less than 2 hours.
 There they have to stay for about 2 to 12 hours, while they are attacked by bacterial enzymes.

-The colon is about 1.5 m and follows on from the caecum, it is creased and dented for about 50 cm (proximal colon) and smooth in the terminal section (distal colon).
+The colon is about 1.5 meter and follows on from the caecum; it is creased and dented for about 50 cm (proximal colon) and smooth in the terminal section (distal colon).

-If the caecum content enters the colon in the early part of the morning it undergoes few biochemical changes.
+If the caecum content enters the colon in the early part of the morning, it undergoes very few biochemical changes.

-If the caecal content enters the colon at another time of day the reaction of the proximal colon is entirely different.
+If the cecal content enters the colon at another time of day, the reaction of the proximal colon is entirely different.

 Colon Dual Action